Skip to main content

 Contextual description

-In Spain, droughts are cyclical phenomena; however, the widespread rise in temperatures as a result of global warming has caused, in recent years, longer and more intense periods without rain than usual.
-This generates significant losses in the agricultural sector and forces public authorities to establish restrictive measures regarding water use.
-Therefore, improving the efficiency of water use in the countryside is essential.
-Processing tomatoes is a specialized activity primarily developed in Extremadura and Andalusia.
-This is a growing, stable sector that occupies large rural areas and supports not only a high percentage of Spanish agriculture, but also a long-term value chain, such as the natural tomato-based sauce industry and the export sector of these products.
+In Spain, droughts are cyclical phenomena; however, the general increase in temperatures as a consequence of global warming is causing longer and more intense periods without rain than usual in recent years.
+This generates substantial losses in the agricultural sector and forces government agencies to establish restrictive measures regarding water use.
+Therefore, improving water use efficiency in agriculture is essential.
+Processing tomatoes represent a specialized activity primarily developed in Extremadura and Andalusia.
+It is a stable and growing sector that occupies large rural areas and supports not only a high percentage of Spanish agriculture but also a long-term value chain, including the industry of sauces based on natural tomatoes and the export sector of these products.

-In 2022, due to weather conditions, 2.1 billion kilos were produced, a 34% decrease compared to 2021.
-However, tomato processing maintains stable growth in volume worldwide, with 37.257 billion kilos processed.
-Specifically, in terms of revenue, quality tomato sauce (homemade, as opposed to concentrated tomato) is the growing market that has multiplied its turnover the most in the last 10 years, due to its numerous applications in the food industry.
-This market advantage for farmers cannot be overlooked in a country like Spain, which accounts for an average of 10% of world production, so action is needed to improve the yields and quality of this product nationwide.
+In 2022, due to weather conditions, 2.1 billion kilos of tomatoes were processed, representing a 34% decrease compared to 2021.
+However, the global tomato processing industry maintains stable growth in volume, with 37.257 billion kilos processed.
+Specifically, in terms of revenue, high-quality tomato sauce (homemade type, as opposed to concentrated tomato sauce) is the fastest-growing market, having seen the greatest increase in sales over the last 10 years due to its numerous applications in the food industry.
+This market advantage for farmers cannot be overlooked in a country like Spain, which accounts for an average of 10% of global production.
+Therefore, it is essential to take action to improve yields and the quality of this product at the national level.

 Objectives